 In this activity, you will be creating a design brief for yourself that could inform the design work you do in future exercises.
 Below is an example design brief for you to look at, and a second design brief for you to fill in.

 A mood board is a collection of sample imagery, colors, and other products to help express the desired aesthetic of a planned project.
-Mood boards can be helpful in conveying visual ideas using other visual elements.
+A mood board maker can be helpful in conveying visual ideas using other visual elements.
 Often the elements complement each other in some way, such as color or style.

 Use the large, blank frame in this Figma file to collect some images or other visual concepts that you would like to use to influence the work that might solve the problem(s) you describe in your design brief.

 Finished the exercise and looking for a little feedback?
 There are a lot of communities online to get design work critiqued, like Behance, Dribbble, and Figma Africa.
 There is also a Figma user community, spectrum.chat/figma, which includes a channel dedicated to giving and getting feedback on design work, spectrum.chat/figma/critique.

 It's helpful to tell a story when submitting design work for critique.
 If you submit an image or Figma file to a community for review, it will be missing the context around the work.
 Instead, they will only see the visual design, which often leads to unhelpful comments, such as, "I like the colors."